jowijoke/mytweet-rest-app/README.md

 2) mobile:  consisted of logging into an existing user from localhost API.

-3) security: working on sanitisation and password salting and hashing as well as creating JWT tokens.
+3) JWT: Sending callbacks to authenticate a user while retrieving a JWT token.

+4) tweet_fresh: create callabcks to retrieve the user's tweets

+5) social: Attempted to show users followers and recommendations to follow new users

+5) heroku: Configured website to be used in heroku by connecting to mLab.

-4) aws: Configured website to used in AWS by connecting to mLab.
+6) aws: Configured website to be used in AWS by connecting to mLab.

 ###Users already on the database